mmerruko/vaadin8-osgi-dashboard-experiment/README.md

 To solve that run `bundle:list` and then `restart ${bundleId}` where `${bundleId}` is the id of the bundle to restart, and pass in the bundles that were not properly initialized.
 For me that is usually the `vaadin-push` and `vaadin-server`, and more rarely the `osgidashboard-osgi-widgetset`.

-## Future ideas for the Demo

-At the time of writing this the ideas for further experimentation are :
+## TODOs

+1. Improve building time, it now unnecessarily builds several widgetsets while only one is needed
+1. Additional features:
   1. Extend the widget model to include widget properties that can be used to persist widget specific state

 ## Feedback